DOL7JS/ARMagic/README.md

 7. Download models and have fun!

 # Sample data
-In folder Sample_data are markers, videos, configurations and models, that can be used in app.
+In folder [Sample folder](https://github.com/DOL7JS/ARMagic/tree/main/Sample_data) are markers, videos, configurations and models, that can be used in app.
 Of course you can use any other model or marker you want.
 Videos, models and configurations are on server meanwhile you have to have marker on your device storage.

 # Model converter
-For this app was also created app Model converter for Windows.
+For this app was also created app [Model converter](https://github.com/DOL7JS/ARMagic/tree/main/ModelConverter_app) for Windows.
 In this app you can set size, rotation and position of model, that will be added to scene in mobile app.
 You have to import model, set size, rotation, position and then export it to server or locally.
 This application is described in detail in the thesis.